“A Trump enemy statement, he said of one study.

-It found that more than 61 per cent of COVID-19 infections and 55 per cent of reported deaths nearly 36,000 people could have been been prevented had social distancing measures been put in place one week sooner.
+It found that more than 61 percent of COVID-19 infections and 55 percent of reported deaths of nearly 36,000 people could have been prevented had social distancing measures been put in place one week sooner.
 Trump has repeatedly defended his administration’s handling of the virus in the face of persistent criticism that he acted too slowly.

 Columbia’s an institution that’s very liberal,” Trump told reporters Thursday.
 “I think it’s just a political hit job, you want to know the truth.

 Trump has long been skeptical of mainstream science dismissing man-made climate change as a hoax, suggesting that noise from wind turbines causes cancer, and claiming that exercise can deplete a body’s finite amount of energy.
 It’s part of a larger skepticism of expertise and backlash against elites that has become increasingly popular among Trump’s conservative base.

 But undermining Americans’ trust in the integrity and objectivity of scientists is especially dangerous during a pandemic when the public is relying on its leaders to develop policies based on the best available information, said Larry Gostin, a Georgetown University law professor who is an expert in public health.